MojaveMhadi/the-chile-chairman/content/post/Vaguely_Mexican_Rice.md

 # Vaguely Mexican Rice

 # Provender:

--1 cup jasmine rice
+1. 1 cup jasmine rice

--2 cups chicken stock (homemade if possible)
+2. 2 cups chicken stock (homemade if possible)

--1.5 cups of the best canned peeled tomatoes (with juice) you can muster (in season go with fresh, cooked down to equivalent volume)
+3. 1.5 cups of the best canned peeled tomatoes (with juice) you can muster (in season go with fresh, cooked down to equivalent volume)

--1 jalapeño (or green pepper) deseeded and diced
+4. 1 jalapeño (or green pepper) deseeded and diced

--1/4 white onion diced
+5. 1/4 white onion diced

--2 cloves garlic minced
+6. 2 cloves garlic minced

--1/2 tablespoon cumin powder
+7. 1/2 tablespoon cumin powder

--salt to taste
+8. Salt to taste

--finely chopped cilantro for garnish
+9. Finely chopped cilantro for garnish

--wide skillet/pan with lid.
+10. Wide skillet/pan with lid.
 Optimal is a 12” (30cm) or larger cast iron skillet.

 # Method: